LoopKit/loopdocs/docs/browser/bb-update.md

 Under ordinary circumstances, you do not *have to* rebuild or update your *Loop* app until *TestFlight* forces you to (90 days).
 However, there is no harm in building more frequently.

-* You control when the new app is installed on your phone, refer to: [Install on Phone: Disable Automatic Install from *TestFlight*](phone-install.md#disable-automatic-install-from-testflight)
+* You control when the new app is installed on your phone, refer to: [Install on Phone: Disable Automatic Install from *TestFlight*](phone-install.md#disable-automatic-install-from-testflight){: target="_blank" }
 * You always want a build available in the *TestFlight* app
     * You can use *TestFlight* to quickly install the app if you loose or break your phone and need to replace it
     * You can use *TestFlight* to quickly install the app if someone accidentally deletes the app from your phone